hyperledger/indy-hipe/text/transport-layer-messaging/README.md

 Note that the keys for 9 (Domain Endpoint) is called "domain" and 3 (Cloud Routing Agent) is called "routing".
 Those are proposed conventions to allow the Sender's agents to know the Public Keys for those Agents.

+> I'm investigating other, better conventions for knowing the domain and routing related data.

 ```json
 {
   "@context": "https://w3id.org/did/v1",